 Support for Wi-Fi only devices.

-The IEEE 802.11 WG notes that the scope of IEEE Std.
-802.11 is the definition of one Medium Access Control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4], whereas some of the potential challenges and gaps highlighted by WBA pertain to functionality above the MAC (e.g., higher layer policies, Internet Protocol (IP) based protocols, and core network architectures).
+The IEEE 802.11 WG notes that the scope of IEEE Std 802.11 is the definition of one Medium Access Control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area [3, 4], whereas some of the potential challenges and gaps highlighted by WBA pertain to functionality above the MAC (e.g., higher layer policies, Internet Protocol (IP) based protocols, and core network architectures).
 Hence, the IEEE 802.11 WG in this reply will focus on features and capabilities that IEEE Std.
 802.11 does define, and which are relevant to addressing these challenges and gaps – primarily in the domain of End-to-end QoS (please see the Appendix for a list of relevant features).

 Use of packet classification and DSCP marking for 802.11 QoS